 The degree of rapport with one’s employer, our relationships with our peers, our siblings, our close friends, the neighbors, our rapport with our doctor and so on—are all different, but in Christ Jesus they are all very important.

-I have lived in Silicon Valley south of San Francisco for sixty-five years now.
+I have lived in Silicon Valley south of San Francisco for sixty-eight years now.
 I won’t go into details about how the area has changed, but I am very aware of a downhill trend in the quality of life here, in spite of our very high affluence.
-Ominous dread of the future tends to creep in if we are not careful to drown it out and live in denial.
+Ominous dread of the future tends to creep in if we are not careful to drown it out and go on living in denial.

 “But even if our gospel is veiled, it is veiled to those who are perishing, whose minds the god of this age has blinded, who do not believe, lest the light of the gospel of the glory of Christ, who is the image of God, should shine on them.”
 (2 Corinthians 4:3-4)